Single Din vs. Double Din Head Unit: Is There a Difference?

-A single DIN head unit, sometimes simply called a DIN head unit, measures about 7 x 2 inches at the faceplate.
+A single DIN head unit, sometimes simply called a DIN head unit, measures about 7 inches by 2 inches at the face plate.

-Considering this, a double DIN head unit is still 7 inches wide but is roughly four inches tall.
+Considering this, a double DIN head unit is still 7 inches wide but is roughly 4 inches tall.

 Most vehicles come with a specific standard head unit size in mind.
 But you need to consider a lot of factors if you want to purchase an aftermarket stereo system.